dgraph-io/dgraph/wiki/content/get-started/index.md

 }
 {{< /runnable >}}

-This query will return all the movies by the popular director Steven Spielberg, sorted by release date in descending order.
-The query  also returns two other entities which have "Steven Spielberg" in their names.

-{{% notice "tip" %}}You may use python or python3 equally well.{{% /notice %}}

 ### Released after August 1984

-Now, let's do some filtering.
-This time we'll only retrieve the movies which were released after August 1984.
+This query filters out some of the results from the previous query.
+It still searches for movies by Steven Spielberg, but only those released after August 1984 and ordered by ascending date.

 We'll sort in increasing order this time by using `orderasc`, instead of `orderdesc`.

-{{< runnable >}}{
+{{< runnable >}}
+{
-  director(func:allofterms(name, "steven spielberg")) {
+  director(func:allofterms(name, "steven spielberg")) @cascade {
     name@en
     director.film (orderasc: initial_release_date) @filter(ge(initial_release_date, "1984-08")) {
       name@en